-The position of the insertion point in the Readline line buffer, for use with 'bind-x' (see Section 4.2 [Bash Builtins], page 50).
+The position of the insertion point in the Readline line buffer, for use with 'bind -x' (see Section 4.2 [Bash Builtins], page 51).

-REPLY The default variable for the read builtin.

-SECONDS This variable expands to the number of seconds since the shell was started.
+- REPLY The default variable for the read builtin. - SECONDS This variable expands to the number of seconds since the shell was started.
 Assignment to this variable resets the count to the value assigned, and the expanded value becomes the value assigned plus the number of seconds since the assignment.

-SHELL The full pathname to the shell is kept in this environment variable.
+The number of seconds at shell invocation and the current time is always determined by querying the system clock.
+If SECONDS is unset, it loses its special properties, even if it is subsequently reset. - SHELL This environment variable expands to the full pathname to the shell.
 If it is not set when the shell starts, Bash assigns to it the full pathname of the current user's login shell.